matdombrock/SA-Testing/Issues-How-To.md

 Account Name:
 Browser:
 ```
-**If the new issue is a simple question or suggestion feel free to disregard the template!**
+**I know this is a lot and I don;t want to overwhelm you so if the new issue is a simple question or suggestion, or if the this just feels like too much to worry about for now feel free to disregard the template and just tell me what's going on!**